-How Mueller could wrap the Russia probe: Legal experts
+How Mueller could wrap the Russia probe: legal experts

 Though special counsel Robert Mueller may be far from concluding his investigation into possible Russian interference in the 2016 presidential campaign, legal experts are already debating the best way for him to end it.

-This week, the public learned that the special counsel's team told President Trump's lawyers they are preparing a report about the president's actions while in office and that a second report detailing their findings on Russia's interference could follow, according to multiple sources familiar with these discussions.
-The disclosure of Mueller's plans to issue a report, first reported by The Washington Post and confirmed by ABC News, has quickly given rise to discussion in the legal community about how he should proceed.
+This week, the public learned that the special counsel's team told President Donald Trump's lawyers that the president remains under investigation but is not a criminal target, which was first reported by the Washington Post and multiple sources familiar with the conversations confirmed to ABC News.
+The Washington Post also reported that Mueller's team is preparing a report about the president's actions while in office and that the president's allies think a second report detailing their findings on Russia's interference could follow.

 Under federal law, Mueller must provide a confidential report to Deputy Attorney General Rod Rosenstein at the conclusion of his probe that explains the special counsel's decisions about whether or not prosecutions are warranted.

-Note: Editor's Note: A previous version of this story incorrectly stated ABC News had confirmed Washington Post reporting that the special counsel's team is preparing a report about the president's actions while in office and that the president's allies believe Robert Mueller could issue a second report.
-ABC News has not independently confirmed this information.